What is a kWh?

 In this article, Canstar Blue explains what a kWh is, what it could cost you and why understanding it is important.

-You may have noticed on your power bill that you are charged per ‘kWh’ for electricity – but what does that even mean?
-It can be pretty tricky to wrap your head around some of the energy jargon out there, but taking the time to learn will help you understand your bill and equip yourself with the knowledge to shop around for the best deal on the market.
+You may have noticed on your power bill that you are charged per ‘kWh’ for electricity – but what does that mean?
+It can be tricky to wrap your head around energy jargon, but equipping yourself with a decent understanding will help you shop around for the best deal on the market.

 What does ‘kWh’ stand for?